HILIGHT 2026: FLIM & Photonics Event

 His Talk: Short pulse semiconductor laser development at FBH for fluorescence lifetime imaging and spectroscopy.

-Day 8
+Speaker 8

-Meet Dr Sylvain Boust.
+Meet Dr Sylvain Boust

 He is a research engineer at the III–V Lab, where he works on silicon nitride photonic chips and GaAs-based lasers for microwave photonics and atomic clock systems.
 He graduated from the Institut d’Optique Graduate School (IOGS) in 2017 and completed his PhD in 2021 through a joint programme between III–V Lab and Institut FOTON, Rennes, France.
 His doctoral work centred on integrated optical source based on butt-coupling between III–V gain chips and silicon nitride photonic integrated circuits.
 From 2021 to 2022, he worked at Thales Research and Technology on photonic integrated circuits for multiband RF transceivers.
 He became the programme leader for pumping laser diodes (700–1100 nm) at III–V Lab in 2025.
 He also coordinates the HILIGHT project and leads the design and characterisation of its laser source in collaboration with CSEM.